General relaxation model for a homogeneous plasma with spherically symmetric velocity space: General relaxation model for homogeneous plasmas

-The analytical expression of the kinetic dissipative force closure relation\EQ{Rhj0a0D1V} can be obtained by substituting Eqs.\EQ{fhoKo}-\EQo{FhoFhos} into Eq.\EQ{FPRS0D1V}, and then applying Eq.\EQ{Rhabjl0D1V}.
-With the definitions of R function (details in Appendix\SEC{R function}), the normalized kinetic dissipative force between species $a$ and species $b$ can be expressed as:
+The analytical expression of the kinetic dissipative force closure relations can be derived by substituting KMM0\EQ{KFE} into FPRS collision operator as described by Eq.\EQ{collaba}, and then applying Eq.\EQ{Rhabjl0D1V}.
+With the introduction of a new set functions, including the $R$ function (details in Appendix\SEC{R function}), the normalized kinetic dissipative forces between species $a$ and species $b$ can be formulated as

 where